A merge is equivalent to an UPSERT (Update/Insert) operation. Existing data in the database will be updated, and non-existing data will be inserted.

 Using the

-method is very simple.
-All you need to do is pass your entities in the parameter and let the automapping matching properties with column names:
+BulkMergemethod is very simple.
+All you need to do is pass your entities as a parameter and let the automapping match properties with column names:

 Dapper BulkMerge with Global Context Mapping